risk safety

 Critique of Regulatory Frameworks

-Packham has consistently criticised the UK’s over-reliance on industry self-regulation.
-In analysing the horsemeat scandal, he suggested that the Food Standards Agency (FSA) lacked data to identify the scale of consumer exposure and that many supermarkets prioritised cost-cutting over safety.
+Packham has often criticised the UK’s reliance on industry self-regulation.
+During the horsemeat scandal, he noted that the FSA lacked the data needed to assess consumer exposure while supermarkets prioritised cost-cutting over safety.

 Emphasis on Public Values